What is the Graduate Catalog?

 Yes.
 The Office of the Registrar.
 304.696.6410 | email@example.com | Old Main 106A

-Graduate Scholarship Tuition Waivers are available through competitive application to Marshall University students, and full-time faculty and staff.
-Priority consideration is given to faculty and staff.
-For complete information please see our Graduate Scholarship Tuition Waiver page.
+Graduate Tuition Benefits are available through competitive application to Marshall University students and full-time faculty and staff.
+Students must have a FAFSA form on file with Student Financial Aid.
+For complete information please see our Graduate Tuition Benefit page.